ros-ai/ros2_llm_if/README.md

 python main.py \
     --prompt "\
         Move the turtle left by 2, then rotate 180 degrees, and move back to (5, 5).\
-        Finally, spawn a turtle named turtle2 at (10, 10) and kill turtle1.\
+        Finally, spawn a turtle named turtle2 at (10, 10) and remove turtle1.\
     " \
     --key your_key
 ```